a2hill/quartz-recipes/content/Butter Crust Pan Pizza Dough.md

 * Try re-configuring without the 18 hour fridge rest
 * Get the dough a little more stretched into the corners
 ## 2023-11-03
+* Didn’t do overnight fridge rest, instead used yeast calculator to do an 8:30-18:30 rise
+* Did 3 hours between each rise step
 ### Liked
 * It took less time
 ### Disliked